dawalama/kaha/deploy_kaha.md

 requires a redis container running locally, which you can do before running the
 script:

+    mkdir ~/data
     docker run -d --name redis -v ~/data:/data:rw -p 6379:6379 redis

 We make a folder to store all redis data and share it with the container.
-This allows us to make cron backups of the redis data from host server.
+This allows us to make cron backups of redis data from the host server.

 It is recommended to set a password in a redis config file (add the line `requirepass password`) and share it with the container, for some security.